Alejogb1/job-board/blog-data/understanding-ais-levels-in-code-development.md

 first off they mentioned this stat that like 92% of devs use ai coding tools now which is bananas  a year ago it was just 1%  they even made a bold prediction that in 5 years 99% of code will be written by ai  which is kinda freaky but also kinda awesome maybe not awesome for devs but awesome for tech overall  that's some seriously next-level stuff

-okay so the levels themselves are split into three categories human-initiated ai-initiated and ai-led and each has two levels each for a total of six
+ so the levels themselves are split into three categories human-initiated ai-initiated and ai-led and each has two levels each for a total of six

 level 0: this is the old school way total manual coding no ai help  it's like driving a car with no assistance its all you baby  the only thing close to ai is maybe some basic ide autocompletion